elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

   5.3.
 Common to both
     5.3.1.
 Ensure that 'Merge logger data with environmental data' check box is ticked
     5.3.2.
-Select the environmental recording file (might be already populated if opened from Trodes)
+Select the environmental recording file (might be already populated if opened from Trodes) - in our case, 'Recording_file'
     5.3.3.
-Select the right neural recording file (from the SD card)
+Select the right neural recording file (from the SD card) - 'merging_workspace' 5.3.4.
-    5.3.4.
 Ensure that the merged filename is correct and click START  (Note: if a problem occurs, try replacing the SD card in the reader)
 The new 'merged' file is the one that needs to be used in future processing steps, but note that some of the files (e.g. position data) will not have the 'merged' suffix.
 For error messages at this stage, see [DataLoggerGui doc](https://docs.spikegadgets.com/en/latest/basic/DataLoggerGUI.html)